What Is Crypto Futures Trading? Complete Guide

 Crypto futures vs. spot trading

 Did you know?
-Many beginners confuse crypto futures with “advanced spot trading.”
+Many retail traders confuse crypto futures with “advanced spot trading.”
 But the mechanics are completely different.
-Spot trades involve actual ownership and immediate settlement, while futures are contract-based — often perpetual — and don’t require holding the underlying asset.
+Spot trades involve actual ownership and immediate settlement, while futures are contract-based, often perpetual, and don’t require holding the underlying asset.
 (Learn more about perpetual contracts).

 Spot vs. Futures Trading — What’s the Difference?